DJ5harma/Blitzit/README.md

 ensure docker and run `docker compose up`

-It'll automatically run these:
+Wait and it'll automatically run these:

-The Webrtc server runs on port : 4444
+- The Webrtc server runs on port : 4444
-The main server runs on port : 4000
+- The main server runs on port : 4000
-The client react runs on port: 3000
+- The client react runs on port: 3000
-The redis server runs on port: 6379
+- The redis server runs on port: 6379
-The mongoDB server runs on port: 27017
+- The mongoDB server runs on port: 27017